samsumer01/collage-demo/README.md

-# collage-demo
+c# collage-demo
 This is my first Git Repository
 <br>
-Author - Sam sumer
+Author - Sam (How you change the world)
 </br>